hacks-guide/Guide-WiiU/docs/user-guide/tiramisu/sd-preparation.md

 ?> If your computer asks you to overwrite existing files on your SD Card, you will need to click yes.

-   If you're using a Mac, you have to select `merge` instead of replace.
+   If you're using a Mac, you have to select `Merge` instead of replace.

 ----------